PennTURBO/Turbo-Documentation/drivetrain.md

 	- plyr
 * A Solr instance containing a collection loaded with the relevant dictionary is also required for our Medication Mapping in its current state.
 If you want to use the Medication Mapping functionality, download [Solr](http://lucene.apache.org/solr/) and create a collection called 'dtmeds' with the file [/utilities/r/medication mapping/unique4solr.csv](https://github.com/pennbiobank/turbo-temp/blob/master/utilities/r/medication%20mapping/unique4solr.csv).

-If you attempt to run the full Drivetrain stack and you do not have R and all the relevant packages installed and an instance of Solr running with a collection named 'dtmeds', the program will crash when it gets to Medication Mapping.
-However, if you do not need to execute Medication Mapping, you can call the function piecewise (see [Running Drivetrain Piecewise with SBT](#piecewise)), calling only the functions that are necessary for your run.
-You would not need to bother yourself setting up R/Solr if you used this approach.
+If you attempt to run the full Drivetrain stack and you do not have R and all the relevant packages installed and an instance of Solr running with a collection named 'dtmeds', the program will notify you that it is not able to run the Medication Mapping segment.

 Once you have all of these technologies installed, you are ready to clone the repository and start working with the Drivetrain software.